-Please check with the Office of Graduate Studies for specific deadlines, and review the commencement & graduation procedures and this checklist.
-Please be aware of all relevant deadlines.
+Please check with the Office of Graduate Studies for specific deadlines and to review the commencement procedures and timeline.

 STEP 1: Apply for graduation online